Vergel1231/GcashApp1/README.md

 ## How to Run

 1. Clone the repo
-   `ash
    git clone https://github.com/Vergel1231/GcashApp1.git
    cd GcashApp1
 2. Set up PostgreSQL schema
-   Create users and balance tables.Ensure foreign key constraints are in place.
+   Create users and balance tables.
+Ensure foreign key constraints are in place.
 3. Compile and run the app
    Use IntelliJ or CLI:
    javac Main.java